yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apip_relnotes.md

 For more information, see [Customize source of API descriptions](/docs/apim_administration/apiportal_admin/customize_apicatalog_overview/#customize-source-of-api-descriptions).

+### Change of behavior to customize standard footer

+Previously, this setting used text field in **Extensions > Languages > Overrides**.
+Now, you can [customize API Portal standard footer, and add rich text to it](/docs/apim_administration/apiportal_admin/customize_getting_started/#customize-standard-footer).

 ### Control the visibility of APIs in the catalog

 A new setting, **Do not show APIs with tags**, was added to the API Catalog menu options.
 This setting supports `*` and `?` wildcards, and it is a powerful option when used in combination with **Show APIs with tags** setting.